Elimination and Effective Utilization of Food Loss

 Promoting Effective Utilization

-Recycling of Vegetables
+Unused Portions of Vegetables

 The Kewpie Group is engaged in finding ways to make effective use of the unused parts of vegetables used in the processing of salads and delicatessen foods.
 These unused portions include the core, calyx, outer leaves, and peel.